-Anyone who owns a car has grown accustomed to news of recalls tied to air bags, tires, breaking systems, exhaust systems and more.
+Anyone who owns a car has grown accustomed to news of recalls tied to airbags, tires, braking systems, exhaust systems, and more.

 So recalls are not new to most of us.

 What is new is that safety experts are now seeing a rise in recalls tied to a new category of car parts – software related to vehicle safety.

 According to J.D.
 Power and Associates, “software-related problems have become much more prevalent and, if not addressed, could begin to erode consumer trust in new automotive technology.”

 So just what are these software systems – and what do they control?